stefanos1316/epidose/README.md

   with the epidemic dosimeter's user, handle the uploading of its contacts (at that point, or when the test results are out), providing a single-use key to authorize and authenticate the upload.
+* `shutdown_epidose`: Performs a graceful shutdown and removes power from the device in order e.g. to ship it.

 ![Software architecture](https://raw.githubusercontent.com/dspinellis/epidose/master/doc/software-architecture.svg?sanitize=1)